SSWConsulting/SSW.Rules.Content/rules/use-icons-to-not-surprise-users/rule.md

 ❌ UI - Hard to get all icons consistent
 ❌ Paid $ (icon collection required if you want them to have a nice and consistent UI)
-❌ Maintenance of needing to upload to server.
+❌ Maintenance of needing to upload to server

 ```css
 a[href$='.pdf']